suriyun-production/mmorpg-kit-docs/docs/pages/000-changelog.md

 - Fix wrong aim position while `ShooterPlayerCharacterController -> turnForwardWhileDoingAction` is `false`.
 - Fix character not moving properly while the game has low framerate (tested with 5 fps).
 - Fix character not rotating properly while the game has low framerate (tested with 5 fps).
-- Fix wrong teleport position while it have bad network.
+- Fix wrong teleport position while it has a bad network.
+- Fix fall damage being applied when walking up from water.

 ### Improvements
 - Add `leftHandWieldingWeaponAnimations` setting to `PlayableCharacterModel` use it to set animations while equip left-hand weapon.